wbcomdesigns/buddypress-check-in/readme.txt

 == Description ==

-This plugin allows buddypress members to checkin when doing post update, just like other social sites, you can add places where you visited.
+This plugin allows BuddyPress members to checkin when doing post update, just like other social sites, you can add places where you visited.

 == Installation ==